[Part 1] What is Ichinoseki and Hiraizumi's "Mochi Honzen"? | Honzen cuisine made entirely from mochi

 A typical honzen meal consists of rice, soup, a simmered dish, pickled vegetables, and pickles, known as "ichijuu sansai" (one soup and three dishes), all served on one tray, but with mochi honzen, all dishes except the pickled vegetables and pickles are mochi dishes.

-This area in southern Iwate Prefecture was once under the rule of the Sendai domain, and that there was a tradition dating back to the time of Date Masamune of pounding rice cakes and offering them to the gods on the first and fifteenth of each month .
+This region in southern Iwate Prefecture was once under the rule of the Sendai Domain, and, as a tradition dating back to Date Masamune, there was a custom of pounding mochi (rice cakes) and offering them to the gods on the 1st and 15th of every month.

 Due to this background, the practice of serving mochi on a meal has continued for approximately 400 years, and it has been passed down as an important ceremonial food eaten not only on celebratory occasions but also on condolences.